skyvers/Aged-care/readme.md

 In this section of the tutorial, you will export your Aged Care app out of [Foundry](https://foundry.skyve.org/foundry/) and access it using an IDE (Integrated Development Environment – a developer’s coding toolkit) located on your own computer.
 This will allow you to manipulate the Skyve XML code directly, opening up an even broader range of functionality options to you.

-Why do we call this ‘low-code’ ?
+Why do we call this ‘low-code’?

 Web-based applications are typically written in Java or a similarly complex and powerful programming language.
 Indeed, Skyve itself uses Java - Skyve apps are automatically converted from Skyve XML into Java during the build process so that they can be deployed to a web server and run.